5/7/2025

 Dan Leonard

 Thank you.
 My first question is on tariffs.
 I would love to understand your exposure a bit better.
-I mean, China is nine percent of your revenue.
-And I think you quantify the analytical instrument exposure into China.
+I mean, China is 9% of your revenue, and I think you quantified the analytical instrument exposure into China.
 But as Puneet mentioned, you sell more than analytical instruments into China.
 And I would assume that most of that is manufactured outside of China.
-So any kind of color commentary, Kim, you can provide on why that tariff headwind is not larger.
+So any kind of color commentary, Kim, you can provide on why that tariff headwind is not larger?

 speaker